DragonSenses/visionize/architectural-decision-log.md

 import Sidebar from './Sidebar';

 export default function MobileSidebar() {
-  // Get the current path of the page const pathname = usePathname();
+  // Get 0the current path of the page const pathname = usePathname();

   /* These values are used to control the visibility and behavior